 1. Can I cook or bake with Greek Cream Cheese?

 Yes, the Greek Cream Cheese 8oz.
-Bar is ideal for cooking and baking.
-It can be used as a replacement for any recipe calling for cream cheese.
+Bar can be used for cooking and baking.
+As with any lower-fat ingredient, a slight adjustment to your recipe may be needed when the recipe calls for long cooking or baking times.
 The 8oz. and 12oz.
 Soft are ideal for creating dips, spreads and finishing sauces.
-Check out our Greek Cream Cheese Recipes page for delicious ideas.
-A patented recipe combines decadent Cream Cheese and Greek Yogurt resulting in a richer, fuller and more decadent flavor experience.
+Check out our Greek Cream Cheese Recipes page for delicious ideas, and download the Greek Cream Cheese Recipe E-Book.
+Greek Cream Cheese is a patented formulation that combines decadent Cream Cheese and Greek Yogurt resulting in a richer, fuller and more decadent flavor experience.

 2. Can I freeze Greek Cream Cheese?